No767/Rin-Docs-V2/README.md

 This doc is built with Docusaurus.
 The docs files are under `./docs-v2`.
 If you wish to use a live server in order to check, make sure you have Node, npm or yarn installed.

-- npx: `cd docs && npx docusaurus start`
+- npx: `cd docs-v2 && npx docusaurus start`
-- yarn: `cd docs && yarn run start`
+- yarn: `cd docs-v2 && yarn run start`

 To build, use `npm run build` or `yarn run build`.